-Ford posts $2B 1Q loss blamed largely on coronavirus
+Ford burns up billions of dollars in 1Q, posts $2B net loss

-DETROIT (AP) — Ford Motor Co. posted a $2 billion first-quarter net loss, blaming nearly all of it on the impact of the coronavirus outbreak.
+Ford’s stock fell about 4% in after-market trading after the release of the earnings report.

+The company also said it is delaying plans to launch an autonomous ride-hailing and goods delivery service in Miami by one year, until 2022, due to the virus.
+That move, Ford said, has more to do with the long-term impact of the virus on the passenger-carrying market.

-The automaker said Tuesday that its revenue from January through March fell nearly 15% to $34.3 billion as most of its factories were shut down for the final week of the quarter.
+Ford said Tuesday that its revenue from January through March fell nearly 15% to $34.3 billion.

 Excluding one-time items the company lost 23 cents per share.
 That was worse than Wall Street estimates of an 8-cent-per-share loss, according to FactSet.